Home Learning Support

 Key Stage 1 and 2

-The video for each relevant small step can usually be found in your child’s home learning as a QR code, but all the small steps can also be found by visiting the White Rose website here.
+The video for each relevant small step can usually be found in your child’s home learning as a QR code, but all the small steps can also be found by visiting the White Rose Education website.

 The drop down boxes allow you to choose year groups and terms.
 We currently teach ‘Maths (v3 schemes)’.